-16 (1) The agreement to construct improvements must be executed by the developer according17 to infrastructure completion policies approved by the land use director.

-18 (2) The agreement to construct improvements establishes the sequence of permitting, 19 construction, completion and acceptance of infrastructure relative to the permitting, construction,

-20 completion and occupancy of buildings and other development activities, consistent with the

-21 requirements of Chapter 14 and applicable provisions of other chapters of the Santa Fe City

-22 Code and consistent with city infrastructure completion policies, including requirements for:

-23 (a) partial completion of infrastructure prior to issuance of a construction permit for a24 building; and

-(b) substantial completion of the infrastructure prior to issuance of a certificate ofoccupancy.

-(3) The agreement to construct improvements shall include a financial guarantee in a form acceptable to the land use director for the construction cost of the infrastructure as estimated according to Subsection 14-9.5(G).
-If the financial guarantee uses an out-of-state financial institution, an additional contingency fee is required to reflect potential costs of possible out-ofstate legal action.

-32 (4) All required improvements shall be completed within two years after construction 33 begins, unless a longer time period is approved by a land use board or by the land use director for 34 a project that is to be constructed in phases.

-35 (5) The developer may request a reduction in the amount of the financial guarantee when36 specific improvements are completed.
+- 16 (1) The agreement to construct improvements must be executed by the developer according - to infrastructure completion policies approved by the land use director. - 18 (2) The agreement to construct improvements establishes the sequence of permitting, - 19 construction, completion and acceptance of infrastructure relative to the permitting, construction, - 20 completion and occupancy of buildings and other development activities, consistent with the - 21 requirements of Chapter 14 and applicable provisions of other chapters of the Santa Fe City - 22 Code and consistent with city infrastructure completion policies, including requirements for: - 23 (a) partial completion of infrastructure prior to issuance of a construction permit for a - building; and - 25 (b) substantial completion of the infrastructure prior to issuance of a certificate of - 26 occupancy. - 27 (3) The agreement to construct improvements shall include a financial guarantee in a form - 28 acceptable to the land use director for the construction cost of the infrastructure as estimated - according to Subsection 14-9.5(G).
+If the financial guarantee uses an out-of-state financial - 30 institution, an additional contingency fee is required to reflect potential costs of possible out-of- - 31 state legal action. - 32 (4) All required improvements shall be completed within two years after construction - begins, unless a longer time period is approved by a land use board or by the land use director for - a project that is to be constructed in phases. - 35 (5) The developer may request a reduction in the amount of the financial guarantee when - 36 specific improvements are completed.
 To qualify for a financial guarantee reduction:

-(a) the improvements must be completed according to approved plans and inspected by the land use director; and

-3 (b) a written request for the reduction must be made using Form AIA G702 or approved 4 equivalent format and certified by the architect or professional engineer of record.
+- 1 (a) the improvements must be completed according to approved plans and inspected by the - 2 land use director; and - 3 (b) a written request for the reduction must be made using Form AIA G702 or approved - 4 equivalent format and certified by the architect or professional engineer of record.